shayna-UT/assess_credit_risk/README.md

     <img src="images/random_oversampling_score.PNG" height="45">

   - The confusion matrix is displayed below.
-From the confusion matrix, it can be seen that out of the loan statuses prediced to fall within "high risk" (condition positive), most of them were predicted incorrectly (predicted condition negative).
+From the confusion matrix, it can be seen that out of the loan statuses prediced to fall within "high risk", most of them were predicted incorrectly.

     <img src="images/random_oversampling_cm.PNG" height="100">